MijersOne/CyberDom-Qt/README.md

 Birthday entries show up in the calendar view as events of type **Birthday**.

+The Calendar view now highlights the current day and displays color coded bars for multiple events similar to Google Calendar.

 ## Debugging

 Runtime messages are written to `debug_output.log` in the application directory.
 Use this log when diagnosing crashes or other issues.